 BTU ratings alone cannot be used to calculate the power consumption of an air conditioner.
 There are other factors that also affect the working of an air conditioner, which we will discuss below.

-More people inside the rv release the more heat which results in a lot of pressure on the air conditioner.
-Air conditioner has to do a lot of work to put heat outside the RV released by the people inside the RV which increases the power consumption.
+More people inside the RV release more heat which results in a lot of pressure on the air conditioner.
+The air conditioner has to do a lot of work to put heat outside the RV released by the people inside the RV which increases the power consumption.

 Age of AC

 If there is scorching heat outside the RV then it will draw more power to maintain the temperature inside the RV.
+On the other hand, the AC draws less power if there is a low temperature outside.

 Avoid Heating Process

-Try to avoid any kind of work that involves the heating process which will increase the power consumption by putting pressure on the air conditioner.
+Try to avoid any kind of work that involves the heating process which will increase power consumption by putting pressure on the air conditioner.

-Close Window or any Opening
+Close The Window or Any Opening